paul-norman/go-fiber-storage/memory/README.md

 # Memory

-An in-memory storage driver.
+An in-memory storage driver for [Fiber](https://gofiber.io/).
 No extra support is required for prefixing (namespacing) to allow multiple storage spaces to run independently, just create separate objects.

 ### Table of Contents